nzcsx/Minecraft-BST-Datapack-Generator/README.md

 ## Run The Script
 Before running the script you must first install `drawtree` package using `pip3 install drawtree` in powershell.

-After installing the package, run the script by using `python bst-bootstrap.py` in powershell.
+After installing the package, run the script by using `python3 bst-bootstrap.py` in powershell.

 ## Understanding the Output
 The script will produce two outputs: a directory containing all the functions, a "tree_graph.txt" file printing the structure of the tree.